 Final semester timeline: For May [December] graduation, the final version of the PhD dissertation (ie. after the PhD defense and any subsequent minor revisions) must be submitted to the Graduate School by April 30 [November 30].
-In order to allow at least 1 week for minor revisions after the defense (a typical scenario), this means you need to complete your PhD defense by April 23 [November 23] at the latest.
+To allow at least 1 week for minor revisions after the defense (a typical scenario), this means you need to complete your PhD defense by April 23 [November 23] at the latest.
 Working backwards from these dates, this means you need to hand out your PhD dissertation to your Final PhD Committee by March 23 [October 23] at the latest.

-- 1. Before the start of the final semester, refer to the "Graduation" page of the Grad School website for the most current information about commencement participation, renting academic regalia, etc. - 2.
-Apply for Graduation (via the Grad School website) by February 15 [September 15]. - 3.
+- 1. Before the start of the final semester, refer to the "Graduation" page of the Grad School website for the most current information about commencement participation, renting academic regalia, etc. - Apply for Graduation (via the Grad School website) by February 15 [September 15]. - 3.
 Submit your final PhD dissertation and associated paperwork to the Graduate School by April 30 [November 30]. - 4.
-Submit a copy of your final PhD dissertation to Jen Salmi by April 30 [November 30].
-Jen will make archival "blue-cover" hard copies for the Department. - 5.
+Contact Jen Salmi for instructions on binding your PhD dissertation. - 5.
 Before graduation day, submit the Graduate School's "PhD Exit Survey" form. - 6.
 Before graduation day, submit the Department's "Physics PhD Exit Survey" form. - 7.
 On graduation day, celebrate your achievements!
 Congratulations...it's official, you are now "Dr. insert your name here for motivation"! - 8.
-After graduation, coordinate the return of your keys with Erik Crowe.
+After graduation, coordinate the return of your keys with David House.